sunsided/SFND_2D_Feature_Tracking/README.md

 As such, the recommendations are the following:

-- FAST with descriptors,
+- FAST with BRIEF descriptors,
 - FAST with ORB descriptors (or both), as well as
 - ORB with BRIEF descriptors

 are candidates worth looking at.
+ORB/ORB, although it literally consists of FAST and BRIEF, didn't make it.